Kewejuankenobie/Rubik-s-Cube/README.md

 4/4 Cube rotations added, can see each rotated side individually

 4/5 Realized have to do key inputs with openGL, may switch engine from part pyGame part openGL to only openGL

+4/6 Scratch previous day, added Tkinter window to recive input from a keyboard